diaspora/api-documentation/_routes/photos.md

 ## Upload photo

 `pending` might get used if the uploaded photo is intended to get used as a post attachment.
 Do not upload *unused* images since pending uploads might get deleted after some timeout without further warnings.

+Required API scope: `public:modify` or `private:modify` depending on the photo visibility

 ### Request